yrcong/NODIS/README.md

 ## Setup
 1. Install python and pytorch if you haven't.
 Our code is based on python 3.6 and pytorch 0.4.1.

-2. Compile something.
+2. Compile: run ```make``` in the main directory

 3. Download Neural ODE module [here](https://github.com/rtqichen/torchdiffeq/tree/master/torchdiffeq)

-3. For a fair comparison we use the pretrained object detector checkpoint provided by [neural-motifs](https://github.com/rowanz/neural-motifs).
+4. For a fair comparison we use the pretrained object detector checkpoint provided by [neural-motifs](https://github.com/rowanz/neural-motifs).
 [You can download it here directly](https://drive.google.com/open?id=1xXIcROgv-u1Yq7ILIyWAndVBQxvP3jUD) and save it under *checkpoints/vgdet/*

 ## Training
 You can train the NODIS model with train_rel.py.
 We trained the model on a GTX 1080Ti.